-So the basic model, beyond the even more simplified SRV and bilinear models described in the paragraph F, assumes a homogeneous infinite reservoir with the simplest case of fractured horizontal well.
+So the basic model, beyond the even more simplified SRV and trilinear models described in the paragraph F, assumes a homogeneous infinite reservoir with the simplest case of fractured horizontal well.
 All fractures have the same length, they are centered on the well drain, orthogonal to this drain and evenly spaced.
-In 2014 this model was available analytically and numerically in the standard KAPPA suite (Saphir, Topaze and Rubis).
+This model is available analytically and numerically in the standard KAPPA suite (Saphir, Topaze and Rubis).